 The University receives federal funding on sponsored project agreements and is required to comply with federal guidelines and university policy which states that the University needs to have a system in place for certifying salaries and wages associated with federally sponsored agreements.
 Stipulations state that the certification reports should reasonably reflect effort allocated to the activities for which the employee is compensated and that they are to be signed by the employee, principal investigator or responsible official(s) using suitable means of verification that the work was performed.

 At the University of North Dakota, we certify to our effort on grant projects with the use of an after-the-fact form called a Personnel Activity Confirmation (PAC) form.
-These effort certification forms detail effort shown on grant projects, and are generated by semester for all UND departments by the UND Grants & Contracts Administration office.
+These effort certification forms detail effort shown on grant projects, and are generated by semester for all UND departments by the UND Grants & Contracts Accounting Office.

 It is required that employees who receive an effort certification form review the form to confirm that all proposed activities are reported correctly and that the distribution of effort shown on the certification report reflects a reasonable estimate of the percentage of total effort that was spent on each activity.
 Signing the report confirms that effort, as certified, reasonably represents the effort expended during that time period.